Nattanan-Petchsuk026/TrailTeller-Projects/README.md

 * Uses **mock JSON** for flights, hotels, and activities
 * Partial, experimental use of **RapidAPI**
 * No backend API or cloud database
+* All processing and data handling are done locally on the device

 ### Basic Local Authentication

 * Simple login / register
 * Stored using **AsyncStorage**
+* Authentication works offline since all data is local
+* Designed purely for demonstrating user flow — not secure for production use
 * No JWT / OAuth (prototype only)

 ---

 ## Tech Stack